 Or you happen to be thinking about a particular bible verse and you are anxiously flipping through your bible trying to find this particular wisdom that you know God means specifically for you at this moment, rather than have you spent 15 minutes reading your bible today.

 See the difference?
-For some it is discipline; others desperation!
+For some, it is discipline; for others desperation!

 It either happens because you are driven to a desperate need for Jesus because you have messed up life on your own or because you started practicing spiritual disciplines and they became second nature.
 (I have experienced both!)

 And, even though I prefer the exhilaration of desperation, sometimes discipline is less painful.
 Ironic huh?

 So, how do we bring the practice of spiritual disciplines passionately, desperately, and proactively into our business and work lives?

 I think for some of us it’s new to even think that God cares about our business.
 We are passionate and desperate on Sunday and then check our faith at the business door on Monday morning, picking it back up on Friday afternoon.

 Are business and faith fully integrated into your life?
 If you aren’t desperate right now, spiritual disciplines may be the starting gate.

 In Richard Foster’s Celebration of Discipline (affiliate link) he introduces the spiritual disciplines of meditation, prayer, fasting, study, simplicity, solitude, submission, service, confession, worship, guidance, and celebration.
 This is a lot of discipline!